What are today’s biggest insurance industry challenges?

 - Consumers’ experience expectations are changing for all companies

-This is a lot for any company to accept and absorb, not to mention leverage to help improve the policyholder’s experience.
+This is a lot for any company to accept, absorb, and leverage to help improve the policyholder’s experience.
+But understanding advanced data helps companies meet evolving insurance industry challenges.

 Insurance companies must understand and accept the fact that the customer experience and the data will change over time.
 They need to leverage the data to learn and iterate on their programs, and they need a solid process to accomplish this.